 Publications

 Susan O’Connor’s evocative images have been published worldwide, including in CODA, Music Works and the Globe and Mail (Canada); JazzHalo (Belgium); the Wire (U.K.) and in the U.S in ArtVoice, Signal to Noise, Woove, JAZZIZ and New York City Jazz Record and on numerous websites.
 Her in-performance photos have been used by musicians and producers for promotional purposes, and in discographies and books including New York is Now: The New Wave of Free Jazz, Francesco Martinelli’s discography of Mario Schiano’s works, and Steve Lacy: Conversations.
-Some of these images are displayed in GalleryO, while additional ones have been selected from her JazzWord Catalogue (link at the bottom).
+Some of these images are displayed in GalleryO, while additional ones have been selected from her JazzWord Catalogue (link at the bottom button).

 Copyright (c) Susan O’Connor